Sundars1221/Microsoft-365-setup/Microsoft-365-setup/purview-labs/lab-01-sensitivity-labels/README.md

 ## Objectives

 - Create a full sensitivity label taxonomy with parent and child labels
-- Configure protection settings (encryption, visual markings, watermarks)
+- Configure protection settings (access control, watermarks)
 - Publish labels via a label policy to users
 - Apply labels manually in Word and Outlook
 - Configure and test auto-labeling policies in simulation mode